 Endocrine: hormone action where hormones are released from cells and affect distant cells via blood

-Hand Schuller Christian disease: eiosinophilic granuloma in the sella turcica (also in vertebra, skull, lover, spleen).
+Hand Schuller Christian disease: polyostotic langerhans cell histiocytosis with visceral involvement.
+Eiosinophilic Granuloma in the sella turcica (also in vertebra, skull, lover, spleen).
 Children with skull defects + exophthalmosis + diabetes insipidous.

-Kanavel signs: most common sign in pyogenic tenosynovitis I’m fingers: fusiform swelling + pain with passive extension + tender to pressure + tender on flexion sheath
+Kanavel signs: most common sign in pyogenic tenosynovitis of fingers: fusiform swelling + pain with passive extension + tender to pressure + tender on flexion sheath